danomatic/react-pdf-html/README.md

 ## Fonts for bold, italic, etc.

-Please note that `react-pdf` has some constraints with how fonts are applied.
+Please note that `react-pdf` has some constraints with how fonts are applied (see https://react-pdf.org/fonts).
 You must provide a different font file for each combination of bold, italic, etc. For example:

 ```ts
 Font.register({